kazurem/Tetris-Game-SFML/README.md

 ```
 ### About SFML:
 I was on Linux so downloading SFML was fairly easy.
 I just ran a single command that downloaded SFML from the distribution's official repository.
-If you are on windows then you too bad for you since I don't know how to download and setup SFML there.
+If you are on windows then too bad for you since I don't know how to download and setup SFML there.
+Just watch some youtube video.